-PNG 1304 PN NURSING THEORY III
+PNG 1210 PN NURSING THEORY II

-This course builds upon the concepts taught in theory I and II.
-The focus is on the theoretical nursing concepts for patients of all ages.
-Course content continues to build upon the concepts taught in pediatric, obstetrics, medical/surgical, geriatric, and psychiatric health care problems.
-Summer only.
-Prerequisites: Successful Completion of PNG 1210 and 1205
+This course builds upon the concepts taught in Theory I. the focus is on the theoretical nursing concepts for patients of all ages.
+Course content focuses on introduction to pediatrics and obstetrics while continuing to build upon medical/surgical. geriatric, and psychiatric health care problems.
+Spring only.
+Prerequisites: Successful Completion of PNG 1110 and PNG 1105